Haseeb-Arshad/agentic-crm-task/README.md

-# AI CRM Automation Backend
+# AI CRM Automation

-Natural-language automation for HubSpot CRM with confirmation emails.
-This repository packages a LangChain orchestrator, CRM/email agents, a CLI, and a FastAPI server (port 8000) so both scripts and frontends can drive the same workflows.
+Natural-language control over HubSpot contacts and deals with automated confirmation emails.
+The project includes:

----
+- **LangChain Orchestrator** – parses plain English, calls the right tools, and remembers the last eight turns for follow-ups.

-## Highlights
+- **HubSpot Agent** – contact/deal helpers with idempotent contact creation and optional deal associations.
-- **LangChain orchestrator** – parses free text and calls the appropriate HubSpot/email tools.
+- **Email Agent** – Resend by default or swap to SendGrid/SMTP.
-- **HubSpot agent** – contact and deal helpers with idempotent contact creation (409 conflicts reuse the existing record).
+- **Async Utilities** – httpx client with retries, JSON logs.
-- **Email agent** – Resend by default, with SendGrid and SMTP as plug-ins.
+- **CLI + FastAPI backend** – run one-off commands or keep a server listening on port 8000.
-- **Shared utilities** – httpx client with retries, structured logging, and simple error models.
+- **Minimal frontend** – pg-lang inspired UI that submits prompts to the backend.

 ```
 ai_crm_automation/